b-k/ludwig_van_shuffle/Readme.md

 discerning shuffle feature).
 Typical music players look for an `.m3u` ending to the file name.

-* The script writes to stdout, so you have the option to write to any file name/location you need, and to filter the output, such as modifying the path names to suit your music player's expectations or filtering out tracks by an artist you aren't in the mood for today.
+* The script writes to stdout, so you have the option to write to any file name or location you need, and to filter the output, such as modifying the path names to suit your music player's expectations or filtering out tracks by an artist you aren't in the mood for today.